This page contains guidelines on funding use for applicants, funding recipients and sites of research.

 You can apply to decline a research grant in full if you do not want to receive the funds or if you want to forgo the funds before they are used.

 You can apply to decline a research grant midstream, i.e. while the funding period is still running.

 Changing principal investigators

-You can apply to change principal investigators in the middle of the funding period on exceptional and justified grounds.
+You can apply to change PIs in the middle of the funding period on exceptional and justified grounds.
 In funding schemes targeted at research organisations, the PI change is made by the main user of the organisation.